wvanheemstra/tacit/Creating NodeJS Modules.md

 + tacit-helloworld@1.0.0

 Afterwards, you’ll be able to install your package directly by name rather than having to point at the Github url.

+npm install tacit-helloworld

+Lastly, go find your module on the http://npmjs.org website and share it with friends.